Atlas-OS/docs/docs/Troubleshooting/Common Issues/Adobe/Acrobat fails to install.md

-If Adobe Acrobat will not install on your AtlasOS system, you should first try to fix the problem by following Adobe's official instructions.
+If Adobe Acrobat will not install on your Atlas system, you should first try to fix the problem by following Adobe's official instructions.

 Printing must be turned on for Adobe Acrobat to install correctly.
 Since printing is turned off by default, Adobe Acrobat will not install if you have not turned it on.